Buakaw Banchamek

 Can you train with Buakaw at Banchamek Gym?

-"Buakaw" (บัวขาว) means "white lotus" in Thai.
-The lotus is associated with purity rising from muddy water — a common metaphor in Thai Buddhism.
+Buakaw (บัวขาว) means 'white lotus' in Thai.
+The lotus — rising clean from muddy water — is a recurring image in Thai Buddhism.
 The name was given to him by his first camp.

 Follow Buakaw Banchamek